 To get project management smoother, project resource allocation helps in good resource management.
 Resource allocation by hand will probably not get you too far, so Gantt charts is a great thing to create a timeline for progression of each task.
 You can get to know an estimation of enough time to complete the tasks realistically while to keep things pushing at a nice pace.
 If a task is taking more time you will know if it needs more resources or if a task can be handled with less manpower, as the case may be.
 Eventually, you can manage resources more effectively.

 Gantt chart brings in better time management for all stakeholder and team members.
 Everyone plan their own activities as they understand the start date, due date and end date of the tasks assigned to them.
 Gantt chart greatly enables team members to better manage their time, thereby enabling the team to improve their efficiency.

 What is a critical path?
 The critical path is the longest distance between the start and finish of your project, giving a clear picture of your project schedule.
 The completion of one task will trigger the beginning of another task that is either dependent on the present task or is scheduled next.

 Do You Use Gantt Charts to Plan Out Projects?

 If you are planning your next project, a Gantt chart is a good option to visualize the timeline of the project.
-It is true that the Agile project management methodology follows an easy way of project planning where Gantt charts will monitor the progress of your project.
+The Agile project management methodology indeed follows an easy way of project planning where Gantt charts will monitor the progress of your project.
 Thousands of users plan project better using Gantt chart to be more productive and clarity of project delivery.